Maurice Edwin Weaver

 Died :: 31st May 1916 :: Welshpool

 Maurice (or Morris or Morrice) Edwin Weaver was born in Montgomery in 1890.
 He went by the name of Edwin, which was also the name of his father.
 His mother was Mary Jane.
-He had a sister, Florence who was a year older than him.
-Changes happened within the family which resulted in Mary, Florence and Edwin to move to Rhayader with John Evans, a Navvy.
-The family settled in Caeherbert Lane, Rhayader.
+He had two elder sisters, Susannah and Florence.
+Edwin’s father died in 1891.
+Two years later, his mother Mary married John Evans, a navvy, and they moved to Rhayader.
+The family settled in Caeherbert Lane.

 By 1911 Edwin was working as a hotel porter at The Fleece Temperance Hotel in South Street, Rhayader.
 The Fleece Temperance Hotel was a wooden building which is no longer standing.

 |Possible site of The Fleece Temperance Hotel, South Street, Rhayader Photograph courtesy of Krysia Bass